-Exchange-traded derivative financial instruments represent futures contracts.
+Exchange-traded derivative financial instruments include option and futures contracts.
 These derivative financial instruments are valued using prices disseminated by the relevant exchange market, such as the closing price, settlement price, last available sales price, or the mean of the bid and offer price (a mid-market price).
 Exchange-traded derivative financial instruments are classified within Level 1 of the fair value hierarchy.
+The value of certain exchange-listed derivatives with nonstandard terms such as flexible exchange options is derived using prices or inputs disseminated by third parties or market participants and are generally classified within Level 2 of the fair value hierarchy.